rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you should be able to demonstrate:

-Your application deploys using GitOps principles with ArgoCD managing automated synchronization from Git.
-You understand how to make declarative configuration changes that ArgoCD automatically applies to your cluster.
-The deployment pipeline integrates with your monitoring infrastructure to validate SLO compliance.
-Automated rollback systems respond to deployment-related SLO violations by reverting to known good versions.
-The complete workflow provides audit trails, reduces manual deployment effort, and improves deployment reliability.
+Your application deploys using GitOps principles with ArgoCD managing automated synchronization from Git repositories.
+You understand how to make declarative configuration changes that ArgoCD automatically detects and applies to your cluster.
+You can use ArgoCD's interface to monitor deployment status, review deployment history, and perform rollback operations.
+The complete workflow provides audit trails through Git commits and reduces manual deployment effort through automated synchronization.

 ### Verification Questions

 Test your understanding by answering these questions:

-1. **How does** GitOps improve deployment reliability compared to manual kubectl deployment approaches?
+1. **How does** ArgoCD detect when configuration changes are made in Git repositories?

-2. **What role** do SLO metrics play in automated deployment validation and rollback decisions?
+2. **What is** the difference between imperative and declarative deployment management?

-3. **Why is** Git-based audit trail important for compliance and incident investigation?
+3. **Why is** Git-based audit trail valuable for deployment operations and compliance?

-4. **How would** you modify the rollback automation to be more or less sensitive to service degradation?
+4. **How would** you troubleshoot an ArgoCD application that shows "OutOfSync" status?

-5. **What are** the key differences between imperative and declarative deployment management?
+5. **What are** the benefits of using GitOps compared to direct kubectl deployment commands?

 ---